 - the seriousness of the breach, for example, has the member brought their authority seriously into disrepute?
-The more serious the breach the more likely investigation and referral for further hearing is required. - has the member deliberately sought personal gain for himself or another person at the public expense?
+The more serious the breach the more likely investigation and referral for further hearing is required. - has the member deliberately sought personal gain at the public expense?
 If there is evidence of this I am likely to investigate and refer the matter for further hearing. - are the circumstances of the breach such that a member has misused a position of trust or authority and caused harm to a person?
-If there is evidence of this I am likely to investigate and refer the matter for further hearing.

-- was the breach motivated by any form of discrimination against the victim's ethnic or national origin, gender, disability, age, religion or belief, sexual orientation or gender identity?
+If there is evidence of this I am likely to investigate and refer the matter for further hearing. - was the breach motivated by any form of discrimination against the victim's ethnic or national origin, gender, disability, age, religion or belief, sexual orientation or gender identity?
 If a member's conduct is motivated by any form of discrimination I am likely to investigate and refer the matter for further hearing. - is there evidence of previous similar behaviour on the part of the member?
 If so and the matter complained about is serious enough I am likely to investigate and refer the matter for further hearing. - is the breach such that an investigation or referral to the Adjudication Panel for Wales or a standards committee is required to maintain public confidence in elected members in Wales?
-If so I am likely to investigate and if evidence of a serious breach is found refer the matter for further hearing. - is investigation or referral to the Adjudication Panel for Wales or a standards committee a proportionate response? namely, would the cost of an investigation or hearing by the Adjudication Panel for Wales or a standards committee be regarded as excessive when weighed against any likely sanction?
+If so I am likely to investigate and if evidence of a serious breach is found refer the matter for further hearing. - is investigation or referral to the Adjudication Panel for Wales or a standards committee a proportionate response? namely: - is it likely that the breach would lead to a sanction being applied to the member?
+I will take account of the outcomes of previous cases considered by the Adjudication Panel for Wales and standards committees across and decide accordingly.

+would the cost of an investigation or hearing by the Adjudication Panel for Wales or a standards committee be regarded as excessive when weighed against any likely sanction?